diegolramirez/meli_scraper/README.md

     npm start

+After the server is up and running just call the endpoint `POST meli_scrapper/scraper/query/` with a body containing the property `query` and wait for the results.

 ## Documentation

 A full list of endpoints and their characteristics can be found locally at `utils/Swagger UI.html`.
 Via Github at the following <a href='https://github.com/diegolramirez/meli_scraper/blob/master/utils/Swagger%20UI.html'>link</a>.
 Or after starting the server by accessing <a href='http://localhost:3000/api-docs/'>http://localhost:3000/api-docs/</a>.